ashisht96/DeepPS2/README.md

 # Note

 This is the preliminary version of the code.
-Detailed instructions to follow soon!
+More information coming soon!